nsfcac/Automating-the-scale-up-process-in-OpenHPC/Readme.md

 ## 5- Acknowledgments

-This research is supported by the OpenHPC community.
+This research was supported by the OpenHPC community through the OpenHPC Mentorship Program.
 Many thanks to the project mentors, Ms. [Nirmala Sundararajan](https://github.com/nirmalasrjn), Mr. [Reese Baird](https://github.com/crbaird), Dr. [Alan Sill](https://github.com/alansill), and Dr. [Yong Chen](https://www.depts.ttu.edu/cs/faculty/yong_chen/index.php); for their guidance, help, and support.
-It uses the Red Raider Cluster located at the High-Performance Computing Center at Texas Tech University, and also the Zephyr cluster located at the Gleamm (Global Laboratory for Energy Asset Management and Manufacturing) site as testbeds.
+Our project used the RedRaider Cluster located at the High-Performance Computing Center at Texas Tech University and the Zephyr cluster located at the GLEAMM (Global Laboratory for Energy Asset Management and Manufacturing) site as testbeds.
+We thank the management teams and staff of these facilities for the opportunity to test the application at scale to verify functionality and performance.

 ## 6-Support or Contact